• Send Us a Message

 3) Make Eight QSTs

-c) Cut squares in quarters.
+c) Cut the squares into quarters.

 Seam Allowance Additions - Q-Addition - Guidelines4Quilting